eddyystop/jquery-pjax-node/README.md

 ### 0.1.2
 - Node: Start mini-apps with `node appEx1.js`.
 This allows them to use different Express configurations.
 - Node: Removed req.sesion.pjax.
-The X-PJAX header id passed on a redirect.
+The X-PJAX header is passed on a redirect.
 - Node: PJAX.coercePropsToArray replaces PJAX.coercePropToArray.

 ## License